TrebledJ/trebledj.github.io/content/posts/infosec/secure-your-santa/2024-12-25-secure-your-santa.md

 This enhances security by restricting direct access to sensitive information and promoting a more structured software design.
 By encapsulating components, you hide potentially vulnerable states and separate interactions between components.

-Encapsulation is understood very well from a programming perspective, but not so much from a general design perspective.
+Encapsulation is understood very well from a programming perspective, but less so from a software design perspective.

-There are some interesting cases and application I'd like to point out.
+Here are some interesting examples of encapsulation I've observed.

 1. In a recent pentest, we managed to find an SQL injection vulnerability to a PostgreSQL database.
 In MySQL and SQL Server, we can access other databases by calling `use xyz;` or `select * from xyz..table`.
 But — from my limited understanding — PostgreSQL **doesn’t allow access to other databases**.
 Theoretically, this means devs can logically segregate data while reaping security benefits.
 For instance, compromising a `config` database won't impact the `users` database.

     There are [workarounds](https://stackoverflow.com/questions/46324/possible-to-perform-cross-database-queries-with-postgresql) to bypass this restriction, but I think this is a good first step towards designing secure encapsulated systems, and I really hope we can see more of this across the IT (and OT[^ot]) industry.

     [^ot]: OT, Operational Technology, are devices which typically involve physical actuators.
-The network protocols in this industry lack security and still have catching up to do.
+Some network protocols in this industry lack security and have catching up to do.

-2. Common in regulated industries (such as finance) is the segregation of *customer identification data*.
-This is Personally Identifiable Information such as full name, phone number, home address, email address which may compromise customers' privacy if leaked.
+2. Common in regulated industries (such as finance) is the segregation of *customer identification data*, i.e. personal information such as name, ID number, phone number, home address, and email address.
+These may compromise a customers' privacy if leaked.
 Customer data should be encapsulated in a separate database with strong encryption and access control.

 ### 5. What a programmer finds useful, an attacker (often) will too.

 If you will, another story.
 During a penetration test, we encountered a *very old* piece of software with debug functions allowing the user to print arbitrary information (such as variables and the program stack) from the server.
 Understandably, tooling during Programming Antiquity wasn't great, so the developers came up with this function to aid sysadmins in reporting and troubleshooting.
 However, this function proved alarmingly insecure, allowing us to access and read all user passwords (including admins!) with ease.
 Additionally, the password for regular users was predictably simple, allowing one to swiftly escalate from zero to admin...

+{% image "assets/information-disclosure-footguns.jpg", "jw-70", "Footguns come in many forms." %}

+<sup>Footguns come in many forms.</sup>{.caption}

-Awareness is better these days, but this behaviour of insecure practices is still common.
-Leaving behind debug functions and logs could mean saving a day's worth of triaging (but could disclose file paths and source code!
-Very valuable for web attacks!).
-Web developers forget to remove source maps (which aid in reverse-engineering!).
-Embedded engineers leave behind UART ports (which also aid in reverse-engineering!).
+Awareness is better these days, but insecure practices are still common.
+Leaving behind debug mode could save a day's worth of triaging, but it could also disclose file paths and source code (very valuable for web attacks)!
+We see this elsewhere too.
+Web developers forget to remove source maps.
+Embedded engineers leave behind UART ports.

-Any tools left behind can be used for both good or malicious purposes.
+Any tools left behind can be used for both good and malicious purposes.
 After all, devs and cybersecurity specialists have overlapping toolsets, think: gdb, browser devtools, logic analysers, and [rubber duckies](https://en.wikipedia.org/wiki/Rubber_duck_debugging).
-But sometimes the risk of malicious use outweighs the convenient goodness.
+But sometimes the risk of malicious use outweighs the convenience.

 Here are some common conveniences which can *really* bite you in the butt:

 - **Leaving an admin page or internal app open to the public internet.** This is hella convenient because then you can login from anywhere.
 But it's not very secure because... you can login from anywhere!
-Attackers can use you the login page to brute-force usernames and potentially gain access.
+Attackers can use the login page to brute-force usernames and potentially gain access.
 - **[Information and version disclosures](#11-knowledge-is-power)**.
 These are things like error messages, swagger API pages, and version numbers.
 As we'll see later, this can expedite attacks.
 - **Using default or weak passwords for ease of remembering.** While convenient, weak passwords are more susceptible to brute force attacks and unauthorised access.

 The first step to breaking an application is to find out what it uses and what it does.
-On the flip side, the first step to securing your production environment is to strip out debug functionality, and sometimes this requires sacrificing convenience for security.
+On the flip side, the first step to securing your production environment is to strip out debug functionality and enable secure configurations.
+And sometimes this requires sacrificing convenience for security.

 ### 6. Assume Breach

 This is one of those mindsets to promote security in the Software Development Lifecycle (SDLC).
 This is meant to complement, rather than replace, ideas such as "Shift Left".

 In red teaming (Active Directory pentesting) scenarios, we often "assume breach", by simulating scenarios where 1) attackers have successfully broken in (via phishing, exploits, or physical connections), or 2) there is an impostor (aka malicious insider) among us!
-Often, we find corporate environments have insufficient oversight into their network environment.
+Often, we find businesses have insufficient oversight into their network.

 Breaches are a stark reality in today's cybersecurity landscape.
 Instead of assuming that a segregated network is impenetrable, apply defence-in-depth and set appropriate security controls.